HeardLibrary/digital-scholarship/lod/sparql.md

 ## Refactoring data from Wikidata

-Although the Wikidata data model (essentially the same as the generic Wikibase data model) can be expressed as RDF, it has some significant differences from standard Linked Data practices.
+Although the Wikidata data model can be expressed as RDF, it has some significant differences from standard Linked Data practices.
 In particular, all entities are "items" and don't have `rdf:type` assignments.
 Nearly all properties are ideosyncratic to Wikidata, so with the notable exception of `rdfs:label`, virtually none of the "standard" Linked Data properties (Dublin Core, FOAF, schema.org, etc.) are used.
+(Note: the Wikidata data model is essentially the same as the data model used by the generic Wikibase platform.)

 Another challenge is that since Wikidata is by design very multilingual, acquiring every label will often result in more labels than are needed.
 So filtering labels for particular languages can be helpful.

 If we want to harvest data from Wikidata but express it in more standard terms, we can use CONSTRUCT queries.
-Here is an example:
+Here is an example that can be run at the [Wikidata query service](https://query.wikidata.org/):

 ```sparql
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>